MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/customer-reported-incidents.md

 # Record an issue ticket

-For any type of issue that MTR Pro did not flag, customers or partners on behalf of customers can use the Record an issue feature.
+For any type of issue that Teams Rooms Pro management service did not flag, customers or partners on behalf of customers can use the Record an issue feature.
 This is intended to facilitate tracking of issues with your **internal or partner** support.

 > [!NOTE]
 > Microsoft does not monitor Record an issue tickets.
 If the issue requires further assistance, see this article on how to [Get support for Microsoft Teams Rooms Pro Management](https://aka.ms/mtrp/openingTickets).